UBC-CIC/commit2act/docs/UserGuide.md

 ### Viewing Submitted Actions

-- Submitted actions are split into 3 tabs (Validated, Awaiting Validation, Did Not Pass Validation)
+- All the submitted actions for a user are split into 3 tabs (Validated, Awaiting Validation, Did Not Pass Validation)
 - The `Validated` tab displays all actions that have passed validation
   ![alt text](images/accountSettings/account_settings3.png)
 - The `Awaiting Validation` tab displays all actions that have failed Rekognition's validation and are now awaiting manual validation